 Everyone with a brownie recipe thinks theirs is the best, but there’s a big difference between undercooked brown cake and a dense, dark and fudgy chocolate brownie.

-The first time these were made for me, I knew I’d found a keeper (and that goes for the person who baked them, too.)
+Boyfriend Brownies are the brownies my boyfriend bakes and the first these were made for me, I knew I’d found a keeper.
 Over the last week, my Instagram feed has gone from a shade of Banana Bread to Brownie, so I thought this was the perfect time to bake a batch and publish this winning recipe.

 Dare I say, these are the best brownies I’ve ever tasted (or made).
 I’ve made allowances since trying these for the first time and taste-tested others for the sake of gathering conclusive evidence which backs up this statement.
 Safe to say, I confidently continue to stand by this.

 I’m a huge fan of dark chocolate – the darker the better.
 My go-to is Lindt 70%, although I’m partial to going right up to 99%.
 Some people play chicken with chillies, I do the same with dark chocolate.
 In fact, I love dark chocolate so much that I have a physical reaction to it – it makes me sneeze.
 It’s not unpleasant, not like a sneezing fit or allergic reaction where I need to take an antihistamine, just one satisfactory sneeze when I have my first bite.

 This reaction is known as a “photic sneeze reflex”, it’s hereditary and affects 18%-35% of the population.
 I first learnt this was a “thing” when I did my 23andMe test a few years ago, and one of the +400 questions I had to answer (along with spitting into a tube) included asking if I sneezed when I ate dark chocolate.
 Ha!